INTERVIEW AND PICTURES BY MARKO SYRJALA

 Glen Sobel: Those things are a lot of fun because we had to play some other types of music.
 And then Chuck and I, we’ve also been doing Orianthi’s solo material.

 Metal-Rules.com: It seems that you have really good chemistry within the band now?

 Glen Sobel: Everybody is friends, which is great.
-I’ve never been in a touring situation where there have been people in the band I don’t get along, but I’ve known friends that have had bad situations on the tour.
+I’ve never been in a touring situation where there have been people in the band I don’t get along with, but I’ve known friends that have had bad situations on tour.
 What a nightmare that must be?

 IMPELLITTERI AND MORE

 Glen Sobel: Swedenrock, that was in 2009.
-Chris, he’s been doing the Animetal thing and I think they have some more stuff coming up in Japan.
-I talked to Chris like maybe 2-3 months ago.
-They might be getting ready to do a new record, I think with Jon Dette on drums.
-Because Scott Travis did the first one but now he has his Judas Priest stuff to do.
-But with Impellitteri band, there’s nothing going on I know of?
+Chris, he’s been doing the Animetal thing, and I think they have some more stuff coming up in Japan.
+I talked to Chris maybe 2-3 months ago.
+They might be getting ready to do a new record, I think, with Jon Dette on drums.
+Because Scott Travis did the first one, but now he has his Judas Priest stuff to do.
+But with Impellitteri band, nothing is going on I know of?

 Metal-Rules.com: It’s been a while since Impellitteri released its latest studio album…

 Glen Sobel: Yeah, it was called WICKED MAIDEN.
 It came out five years ago.
 I was really happy with that album.